 Application Form & Fee

-After September 1, 2024 on the application portal, first review the “Prepare your Application for September 2025” tab before proceeding to the “Application Instructions for September 2025” tab with detailed guide which will lead you though the online application process.
+On the application portal, first review the “Prepare your Application for September 2025” tab before proceeding to the “Application Instructions for September 2025” tab with detailed guide which will lead you though the online application process.
 Then proceed to the Start Your Application page.
 Please note the search criteria on application portal for “Filter by Faculty” is “Social Sciences”; then scroll down list of “Programs Open for Application” and click “Apply Now” button beside description “Social Work – Critical Leadership in Social Services and Communities MSW”, then click on “Create an Account” link if you are a first time user OR separate link for returning user.
 For “Course Type” you may choose “full-time” or “part-time” studies.
 In the “Upload Documents” section, in addition to your CV & Statement of Interest, please also upload Unofficial Transcript(s) and TOEFL (if applicable).

-A non-refundable $110 (CAN) application fee is applied to all applications.
+A non-refundable $150 (CAN) application fee is applied to all applications.
 The fee can be paid online by valid debit or credit card.

 Transcripts